QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

 existing JavaScript code generation was really challenging to understand and work with, and I ended up spending a week rewriting it to be more modular.

-# Next Steps
+Each of these challenges made me consider how I would have done things differently to make everything easier given the opportunity to.
+This lead to me designing the high-level intermediate representation (HIR), which will eventually be the interface that language backends interface with to generate bindings.

-Diplomat is relatively a new project, and we're still making a lot of decisions that we're unsure about.
-Since I was adding such a large feature to Diplomat's core model, a lot of these older design decisions came back to bite me, and I began to consider how I would have implemented Diplomat knowing what I know now.
-Additionally, Manish and I had been discussing how to more concretely define Diplomat's type model, particularly around input and output types which is a whole other topic.
-This was the beginning of the high-level intermediate representation (HIR).
+# Next Steps: HIR
 The HIR is an ongoing endeavor that attempts improve on the suboptimal design decisions of the past by making everything more coherent.
-I designed it from the ground up around three core ideas:
+I designed and implemented it over the course of my internship from the ground up around three core ideas:
-1. Make invalid states unrepresentable.
+1. Make invalid states unrepresentable to reduce `.unwrap()`s.
-2. Make types more convenient for writing backends.
+2. Make types more convenient for writing backends by breaking apart large `enum`s.
 3. Make lifetime tracking a first-class feature.

 It will make all the challenges I listed above non-issues for folks implementing